Census Data for Birmingham ...

 Jefferson County has a land area of 1,111 square miles [2,878.2 km²].
 At 146.1 square miles [378.3 km²], Birmingham has 13.14% of the county's total land area.

 Not only does the sampling area define boundaries, it also has a GPS location (latitude & longitude) that indicates a point within the sampling area (usually at the center of the polygon).
 At the time of the 2010 Census, the sampling area was located at:

 More information on this topic and the changes between the 2000 Census and the 2010 Census can be found in the section for our Census-to-Census Observations ... (see below).

 Using the population (212,237 people) and land area (146.1 square miles [378.3 km²]) values from the 2010 Census, Birmingham had a population density of 1,428 people per square mile [551 people/km²].

 In comparison, the 2000 Census shows Birmingham had a population of 242,820 people and a land area of 149.9 square miles [388.3 km²].
 This gives a population density of 1,597 people per square mile [616 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Birmingham.
-You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
-More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
+More information about these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...